 FACTBOX-What we know about the new coronavirus spreading in China and beyond

-At least nine people have died from a new coronavirus in China following an outbreak in the central city of Wuhan, and more than 470 cases have been reported globally, most of them in China where the infection has spread faster in recent days.
+At least nine people have died from a new coronavirus in China following an outbreak in the city of Wuhan and more than 470 cases have been reported globally, most in China.

-Global health authorities and financial markets fear the transmission rate will accelerate as hundreds of millions of Chinese will travel domestically and overseas during the upcoming week-long Lunar New Year holiday.
+Global health authorities fear the transmission rate will accelerate as hundreds of millions of Chinese travel at home and abroad during the week-long Lunar New Year holiday.
 KNOWN CASES

-China's National Health Commission has confirmed nine deaths and 440 cases by the end of Jan.
-21. Local and regional authorities on Jan.
-22 reported an additional 27 new cases.
-Thailand has reported four cases, and South Korea, Japan, Taiwan, and the United States one each.
-All of those cases involved people who had recently been in Wuhan.
+China confirmed 473 cases as of Jan 21, according to the ruling Communist Party's People's Daily newspaper.
+Thailand reported four cases, and South Korea, Japan, Taiwan, and the United States each.
+All involved residents of Wuhan or recent visitors to the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)